pub struct Tracing { /* private fields */ }Expand description

 When choosing the builder, there are two different styles to configure individual subscribers:

-or the simplified tuple style for basic
+Using the sophisticated SettingsBuilder or the simplified tuple style for basic

 configuration.
 Currently, three different subscribers are supported: console output, OTLP log